Kurami32/Kurami32/README.md

 I'm trying to learn some webdev and have planned to learn some Go too, and maybe Android, idk, we'll see.

-(I'm learning a lot from Filebrowser Quantum!)
+(Filebrowser Quantum is one of my fav projects, and I'm learning a lot from it!)